uvmcs120f2022/Graphics-Starter/README.md

       * If I use 6 coordinates, it makes 2 seperate triangles
 * Draw a new shape using GL_TRIANGLE_STRIP.
     * If you add a vertex n to a triangle strip (where n >= 3), which two vertices does it connect to?
+      * It connects to vertexes n-1 and n-2

 ![Image of GL_TRIANGLE_STRIP](triangle_strip.png)